What are Investment Securities?

 #1 – Risk Appetite

-The risk appetite for every investor is different from another.
-The risk appetite depends on the income, personal liabilities or expenses, and savings of the investor.
-For a young investor who has no personal liabilities to entertain and who earns and saves good, his risk appetite is more than an investor who has more fixed personal liabilities and thus saves a lesser amount of money.
+The risk appetite of every investor is different from another.
+The risk appetite depends on the investor's income, personal liabilities or expenses, and savings expenses, and savings of the investor.
+For example, a young investor with no personal liabilities to entertain and who earns and saves goods his risk appetite is more than an investor with more fixed personal liabilities and thus saves less money.

-Investors having a good risk appetite can invest in more risky securities say equity than investors having a low-risk appetite.
-They may consider investing in fixed income securities.
+Investors having a good risk appetite can invest in more risky securities, say equity, than investors having a low-risk appetite.
+They may consider investing in fixed-income securities, which are usually not short-term investment securities.

 #2 – Lock-in Period

-Investors who expect the urgent need of money or liquidity shortly will invest in more liquid securities than investors who can lock-in their investment.
+Investors who expect the urgent need for money or liquidity will invest in short term investment securities that are more liquid securities than investors who can lock in their investment.
 The motivator to investors locking their securities for a longer term is the extra return generated in the name of liquidity lost.
+Thus there is no In case of sale of investment securities before maturities in such cases.

 #3 – Personal Traits